rishabh3354/YOUTUBE-DL-PRO/README.md

+Summary: Download YouTube Videos or Playlist or Music Audio in full HD formats

 **YouTube DL GUI** is a Powerful Application For Downloading **YouTube Videos**, **Playlists and Music Audios** in **Full HD Resolutions.**

 **Features of YouTube DL GUI :-**